mmm/gcp-backed-byoc/README.md

-# gcp-backed-byoc
+# Build your own Cloud...

-Build your own cloud...
-Google's got your back
+Google's got your back.